 Lucky for us, we have a few cideries across Ontario’s Highlands who are crafting incredible apple filled bevvies with passion.

 Kings Mill Cider – Stirling

 Tucked among the rolling backroads of Stirling-Rawdon Township, this cidery is crafting delicious ciders with many unique twists, ranging from bone dry to sweet.
 You can order online if you don’t feel like leaving the house, but we’d recommend visiting the cidery on a Saturday or Sunday from 11am-6pm between May and December to meet Kees and Margaret, the friendly folks running this operation, and sample some of their products to pick your fave.
 Topping our list has got to be the earthy notes of their ‘Hopped’ cider, incorporating locally-sourced hops, but the warm finish of the ‘Russett Heritage’ makes this a perfect sipper for fall.
 Relax on their outdoor patio and pair cider with one of their wood-fired pizzas.

 Ugly Apple Cider – Lanark

 Not all apples are pretty, but every glistening golden bottle from this award-winning cidery certainly is.
 The producers behind these creative ciders are passionate about apples – every single scarred, crabbed, and ugly one of them – and have perfected their artisanal, small-batch, clear, crisp and dry wines and ciders made from wild apples straight from their farm.
 We’re big fans of the dry, yet slightly sour notes of ‘El Escanciador,’ their Spanish-style cider.
-You can pick up their cider, have a chance to chat with the passionate owners, Amy and Brad, and even see some of their wild apple trees by visiting the farm on Sundays between 12-5pm, or by appointment.
+You can pick up their cider, have a chance to chat with the passionate owners, Amy and Bret, and even see some of their wild apple trees by visiting the farm on Sundays between 12-5pm, or by appointment.